Ivory Carvings: Swabian Jura

 Cave, from about 33,000 BCE.

-Other remarkable discoveries included four other mammoth ivory animal sculptures, including a lion figurine, fragments of a second mammoth figurine and two unidentified carvings.
+Other discoveries of prehistoric art included four other mammoth ivory animal sculptures, including a lion figurine, fragments of a second mammoth figurine and two unidentified carvings.
 All the artifacts were found at the site of the Vogelherd Cave in the Swabian Jura, in southern Germany.
-The Vogelherd mammoth is the earliest art of prehistory after the Bhimetka Petroglyphs, the Venuses of Berekhat Ram and Tan-Tan, and the Blombos Cave engravings.
+The Vogelherd mammoth ranks among the earliest art of prehistory.

 Stone Age Caves in the Jura

 The Swabian Jura, a plateau in the German state of Baden-Württemberg, is home to a large number of prehistoric caves and rock shelters (including Vogelherd, Hohlenstein-Stadel, Geißenklösterle and Hohle Fels) that have attracted the interest of Paleo-anthropologists and archeologists ever since the early 20th century.
-Several were successfully excavated in the early 1930s by the Tübingen archeologist Gustav Reik.
+Several were successfully excavated in the early 1930s by the Tubingen archeologists Gustav Reik and Robert Wetzel - see, for instance: the Lion Man of Hohlenstein Stadel (c.38,000 BCE).
 During the late 1990s and early 2000s more ivory figurines of animals and birds, all dating from the Aurignacian culture of the Upper Paleolithic, were found at various sites in the region.
 The recent systematic investigation, which was run by Nick Conard and his colleagues Michael Lingnau and Maria Malina, began in 2005 and has already generated more than 7,000 sacks of sediment.
 It continues until 2009.
 Preliminary findings have already appeared in the journal Archäologische Ausgrabungen in Baden-Württemberg.

 The Cave Art

 The woolly mammoth figurine - the first of the dozen or so Paleolithic Stone Age figurines discovered in Swabia to be recovered intact - measures 3.7 centimetres in length and weighs only 7.5 grams.
 Sculpted in exquisite detail using stone tools, it has a slim form, pointed tail, powerful legs and arched trunk.
 It is decorated with six short incised grooves, and the soles of the mammoth's feet exhibit a crosshatch pattern.
 The lion figurine is 5.6 centimetres in length with an extended body and neck.
 Its spine is decorated with a number of crosses.
-(Note: Lions, mammoths and other large predators dominate the cave painting in the caves of the Swabian Jura, as they do also at Chauvet, Pech-Merle, Cosquer, Lascaux and Altamira.)
+(Note: Lions, mammoths and other large predators dominate the cave art in the shelters of the Swabian Jura, as they do also in France at Chauvet (30,000 BCE), Pech-Merle (25,000 BCE), Cosquer (25,000 BCE), Lascaux (17-13,000 BCE) and Altamira (34-13,000 BCE).

 Dating

-Geological and radio-carbon dating tests show that the Swabian Jura figurines were created during the Lower Périgordian/Aurignacian culture of the Upper Paleolithic period, associated with the replacement of Neanderthal Man by anatomically modern humans.
+Geological and radio-carbon dating tests show that the Swabian Jura figurines were created during the Aurignacian culture of the Upper Paleolithic period, associated with the replacement of Neanderthal Man by anatomically modern humans.
 They have been dated to at least 33,000 BCE, if not slightly earlier.

 Cultural Significance